 The second major problem was that all the hundreds of original drawn on panel lines had now been cut into the surface of the model, exposing the wood beneath and causing parts of the surface to break up and fall away.
 Several areas also had long deep splits in the wood.

-The third problem was that
+The third problem was

-surface details but trapped in all the muck and
+all the surface details but trapped in all the muck and

 grease/oil (?) as a result some areas of paint had never